hitime1234/IdracManager/README.md

 Idrac.powerON()

 In my setup.
 I don't like how loud r710 can get on inital startup of server.
 So to fix this the script sets fan speed to 12% manually few seconds after startup.
-To use automode after start up just Do
+To use automode after start up just by removing

-- you can remove this by removing self.changeFanSpeed(12) in poweron
+self.changeFanSpeed(12) in poweron

 # feel free to raise any issues or pull request any additional features to be added.